christopher-b/wp-migrate/README.md

 # WP Migrate
 A tool to migrate WP sites between WP Multisite instances

+##
+NOTE: This tool was built to support Wordpress migrations at OCAD University.
+It's being shared here in the event that someone finds it useful, but in it's current form it makes a lot of assumptions about the enviroment in which it run, and is not suited for general use without some modifications.

 ## Installation

  - Download wp-cli (https://wp-cli.org/) and place wp-cli.phar in ./bin